Please ensure Javascript is enabled for purposes of website accessibility

 5 Signs of a Stock Market Top

 With stocks at fresh highs, is a stock market top imminent?
-Here are five ways to know if the bull market is starting to die of old age.
+Here are five ways to know if the bull market is starting to roll over.

-The long-term trend of the market is up, and always has been, according to the century-plus chart on my wall.
+The long-term trend of the market is up, and always has been, according to this century-plus chart.
 Looking for signs of a stock market top from the thousand-foot level would be difficult.

-But within that long-term uptrend are periods of bull-market strength—like 2017—and periods of bear-market weakness—like the very difficult stretch that occurred during the height of the pandemic.
+But within that long-term uptrend are periods of bull-market strength—like 2017—and periods of bear-market weakness—like the very difficult stretch that occurred during the height of the pandemic and the grinding bear market of 2022.

 If you can avoid those punishing bear markets, ideally, by selling your riskiest stocks and raising cash soon after the market tops, your results can beat the averages—easily.